-Hu spoke admiringly of Gao’s work; she really did seem like this lady pioneer of social action, speaking out against the ignorance and intolerance that was spreading HIV/AIDS in China.
-And we had a fine time of it, wrapping and bundling and tying up her packages.
+Hu spoke admiringly of Gao’s work; she was a pioneer of Chinese social action, speaking out against the ignorance and intolerance that was spreading HIV/AIDS in China.
+We wrapped and bundled her packages.
 We were not bothered at all by the two dark cars parked out in the courtyard or the guys who got out, stretched their legs, lit cigarettes, tossed empty noodle boxes into Gao’s garden.

 Once we had everything ready, the four of us walked downstairs again and hailed a taxi.
 The driver slowly navigated the Zhengzhou traffic while the plainclothes police officers puttered along close behind.
 We made a careful little caravan of it and everyone found parking at the local post office.
 Inside we got the packages organized again while the plainclothes loitered by the door, pretending to check out commemorative stamp collections or just stare out the window, blowing smoke against dirty panes.

 Hu filmed the whole thing and the other Times reporter helped Gao while I was equal parts fascinated by the scene in front of me and the one all around us, not knowing if I should watch the people I was with or the people who had also come to watch the people I was with, or if I should just watch the people I was with pointedly not watch those we knew were watching us.